Can I claim if an injury made a pre-existing condition worse?

 A solicitor can argue that lifestyle changes or treatment may have delayed or prevented the condition from progressing, to maximise the compensation you receive.

-If a condition got worse after the accident, you can claim for the extra harm.
-Note how things changed from before to after and ask your doctor to record it.
-This comparison helps your claim.
+If your condition worsened as a result of the accident, you can claim for the extra harm.
+Keep notes of how things changed from before to after the accident, and ask your doctor to record it.
+This comparison will help your claim.

 John Kushnick